 Jewish Communities in Australia

 Though the Australian Jewry is very young compared to the course of Jewish history, it is home to a vibrant and diverse community.
-Approximately 91,000 people identified as religiously Jewish in the 2016 census (0.4% of the population).
-However, this figure may be an underestimation of the total Jewish population due to ambiguities around ‘Jewish’ as a religious oridentity marker.
-Some may also fear declaring their Jewish identity due to collective memories of the Holocaust (known as Shoah).
-It is not uncommon for Jewish families in Australia to have extended family members living in other parts of the world due to the longlasting effects of WWII and the Holocaust.
+Approximately 91,000 people identified as religiously Jewish in the 2021 census (0.4% of the population).
+However, this figure may be an underestimation of the total Jewish population due to ambiguities around ‘Jewish’ as a religious or identity marker.
+Some may also fear declaring their Jewish identity due to collective memories of the Holocaust (known as Shoah).1 It is not uncommon for Jewish families in Australia to have extended family members living in other parts of the world due to the longlasting effects of WWII and the Holocaust.

-Nearly all of Australia’s Jewish community reside in Melbourne and Sydney (90%).
+According to the 2021 census, nearly all of Australia’s Jewish community reside in Victoria (46.4%) and New South Wales (41.0%).
 However, one can find synagogues from different streams of Judaism throughout Australia’s major cities, smaller cities and some country areas.
 Jewish settlement and communities tend to be concentrated, with synagogues often acting as community hubs that help to connect local and visiting Jews.
-It is also common for Jewish schools, kosher food stores, aged-care facilities and other commercial and community-oriented services found nearby, fostering a greater sense of community and support.
+It is also common for Jewish schools, kosher food stores, aged-care facilities and other commercial and community-oriented services to be found nearby, fostering a greater sense of community and support.

 Islam in Australia

-The first Muslims arrived in Australia in the 1860s as cameleers from South Asia.
-This early Muslim community was compromised of men with numerous cultural and linguistic backgrounds from Afghanistan and former British India (contemporary Pakistan and regions of India)collectively referred to as ‘Afghans’ or ‘Ghans’.
+Evidence shows various Muslim groups arrived in Australia in small numbers over numerous centuries before the 1800s.
+However, the first Muslims who settled in Australia in large numbers arrived in the 1860s as cameleers from South Asia.
+This early Muslim community was compromised of men with numerous cultural and linguistic backgrounds from Afghanistan and former British India (contemporary Pakistan and regions of India) - collectively referred to as ‘Afghans’ or ‘Ghans’.
 Despite long journeys and the harsh conditions of the Australian outback, the Muslim cameleers were able to maintain their religious practices.
 However, the population dwindled by the 1930s due to the first generation passing on or returning to their homelands, and the introduction of the .

 Muslim Communities in Australia

-Today, those who identify as Muslim make up 2.6% of Australia’s population.
-However, a poll conducted by Ipsos MORI in 2014 found that Australians perceived Muslims as constituting 18% of the population, nine times more than the actual figure.
+Today, those who identify as Muslim make up 3.2% of Australia’s population.
 The majority of Australia’s Muslims are Sunni, followed by Shi’a.
-Australia is also home to a number of followers from various Sufi orders, such as the Shadhili, Mevlevi, Naqshbandi, and Nimatullahi.
+Australia is also home to a number of followers from various Sufi orders, such as the Shadhili, Mevlevi, Naqshbandi and Nimatullahi.
 Some Australian Muslims may prefer see their Muslim identity as a cultural identification while others are non-denominational.

 Hinduism in Australia